Kravet

 Kravet Inc., is a home furnishings company established in 1918.
 This fifth generation family business distributes fabrics, furniture, wallcoverings, trimmings, carpets and accessories.

 Kravet Inc. owns Kravet, Lee Jofa, GP & J Baker, Brunschwig & Fils and Donghia.
 It has locations in North America and worldwide.

-The Kravet Inc. design studio is based in NYC, with a warehouse in Anderson, South Carolina and corporate offices on Long Island.
+The Kravet Inc. design studio is based in NYC, with a warehouse in Anderson, South Carolina, and corporate offices on Long Island.
 The company has more than 40 showrooms in the U.S. and Canada and maintains offices and a distribution warehouse in Poole, United Kingdom.

 History

-Shmuel Kravetsky, later Samuel Kravet, (1873-1947) emigrated from Grodno, Russia to the United States in 1903 with his wife and three sons.
+Shmuel Kravetsky, later Samuel Kravet, (1873-1947) emigrated from Grodno, Belarus, to the United States in 1903 with his wife and three sons.
 As a tailor, he began supplying tailored apparel to an upscale clientele in the New York metropolitan area.
 Recognizing in his clients a desire for interior design assistance as well, he began fashioning decorative trimmings such as tie-backs and tassels, which he would offer when he made house calls.
 With this subtle shift from the design of apparel to the design of interior design products, Samuel Kravet participated in the historical development of a then emerging interior design industry.

 In 1918, Samuel Kravet opened a small trimmings store on Norfolk Street on the Lower East Side of Manhattan.
 In 1923, his four sons – Morris, Sam, Sol, and Hy – joined the business.
 They relocated to E. 21st St. and changed the company's name to S. Kravet & Sons.
 In 1924, they began offering decorative fabrics.

 S. Kravet & Sons relocated to 38 E. 30th St. and began selling to the interior design trade exclusively.
 The business grew quickly.
 In 1952, the company relocated to 104 E. 25th St. where it would have new offices as well as a warehouse for the storage and preparation of product.
 In 1963, the company changed its name to Kravet Fabrics, Inc. and expanded once again, this time moving to a larger warehouse and office facility in Woodbury, Long Island, New York.
 The company began exporting in 1965 and establishing showrooms nationwide in 1970.
 Further expansions to Anderson, South Carolina and Canada followed.